 - Be sure to schedule the other things on your self-care list from the different categories.

 - If you don’t have a financial plan or budget, learn about it, and create one.

 - And, once again, don’t forget to write in your journal.

 - Use the strategy known as “eating the frog.”
-This means doing the hardest things first.
+It means doing the most challenging things first.
 This way, you get the things you dislike out of the way.

 The main idea here is organizing routine functions.
 Plan out the practical things to make things easier.